IBM/aspera-cli/README.md

 There are several types of network connections, each of them use a different mechanism to define a (forward) **proxy**:

-- Ruby HTTP: REST and HTTP Gateway client
+- REST calls (APIs) and HTTP Gateway
-- Legacy Aspera HTTP/S Fallback and `ascp` wss
+- `ascp` WSS and Legacy Aspera HTTP/S Fallback
-- Aspera FASP
+- `ascp` SSH and UDP (Aspera FASP)

 Refer to the following sections.

-### Proxy for REST and HTTP Gateway
+#### Proxy for REST and HTTP Gateway

+REST API calls and transfers based on HTTP Gateway both use Ruby `Net::HTTP` gem.

 There are two possibilities to define an HTTP proxy to be used when Ruby HTTP is used.